 If he can make truffles, so can you.
 And these dark chocolate honey fig walnut truffles are even easier to make, in my opinion!

-Whether or not you prescribe to the romantic Valentine’s Day hoopla, you should still make a batch of these honey fig truffles.
-Pack them tight in a heart-shaped box for someone special, serve them up on a platter for dessert at a dinner party, or eat them all yourself while watching your favorite movie with your cat.
+These chocolate honey fig truffles make the perfect homemade gift for the holidays, treat for a New Year's Eve party, gesture of love on Valentine's Day, or chocolate-y confection for Mother's Day!
+Whatever the reason, you should make a batch of these honey fig truffles pronto.
+Pack them tight in a heart-shaped box for someone special, serve them up on a platter for dessert at a holiday party, bring a tray as a hostess gift, or eat them all yourself while watching your favorite movie with your cat.
 No judgements here.

 I packaged up a half dozen for Zoella's teacher before stress eating the rest while my kids traded off waking each other up in the middle of the night...all night.
 Like I said, no judgements here.